Honda, Mazda poised to expand, but face high costs in build-out

-TOKYO (Reuters) - Honda Motor Co Ltd (7267.T) and Mazda Motor Corp (7261.T) are both likely to post near-record profits this financial year as they take advantage of export-friendly currency moves, but will face a fresh challenge: high costs of expansion.
+TOKYO, April 26 (Reuters) - Honda Motor Co Ltd and Mazda Motor Corp are both likely to post near-record profits this financial year as they take advantage of export-friendly currency moves, but will face a fresh challenge: high costs of expansion.

 Analysts expect Honda, the third biggest-selling Japanese automaker, to post January-March profits up by over a third, helped by strong sales of its Accord sedan in the United States, its biggest market.